KentStateWeb/rwd/class/syllabus/index.md

 * Late assignments must be submitted within 1 week of the original due date, without penalty, so long as the student meets the first rule.
 After 1 week the assignment will be marked as 0.
 * An additional extension may be possible in exceptional circumstances, with documentation.
 This requires a face-to-face conversation between the student and the instructor.

+###Group Work

+This class uses team-based learning for part or all of the semester.
+Students must agree to follow the [Group Rules & Expectations](../groups/policies) throughout the course of the project.

 ### Grading

 Final letter grades will be assigned on the basis of the following table: